Phanatic/schema2/README.md

 * Artifacts is also up in the air... do we really need to be uploading artifacts via CREST?
 Similarly with downloads.
 Need to discuss.

 * `project_invite`: We should really be generating unique per-user invitations.
+   * Need to add API for this after we decide on invite policy

 * Environments: What is the story with ownership of environments?
     * Do envs belong to a person (owner, or owners), or are they associated with a project.